 Raised toilet seats come in a range of shapes and sizes, and although quite a few do look remarkably similar, they do have different locking systems, or no locking system at all.

-So let’s see what the different types look like, how they each attach to the our existing toilet and which are the best suited to be used by our elderly loved ones.
+So let’s see what the different types look like, how they each attach to our existing toilet, and which are the best suited to be used by our elderly loved ones.

 What are the different types of raised toilet seats ?
 And what do they look like ?